leokang123/Obsidian/Pages/Home.md

     },
     showCurrentDayBorder: true, // (optional) defaults to true
     defaultEntryIntensity: 4,   // (optional) defaults to 4
-    intensityScaleStart: 10,    // (optional) defaults to lowest value passed to entries.intensity
+    intensityScaleStart: 4,    // (optional) defaults to lowest value passed to entries.intensity
-    intensityScaleEnd: 100,     // (optional) defaults to highest value passed to entries.intensity
+    intensityScaleEnd: 20,     // (optional) defaults to highest value passed to entries.intensity
     entries: [],                // (required) populated in the DataviewJS loop below }

-//DataviewJS loop
-for (let page of dv.pages('"Studied"').where(p => p.exercise)) {
+// DataviewJS loop to iterate over pages in the "Studied" folder where the page has a 'series' property for (let page of dv.pages('"Studied"').where(p => p.series)) {
-    //dv.span("<br>" + page.file.name) // uncomment for troubleshooting
+    // Uncomment the following line for troubleshooting to see the file names
-    calendarData.entries.push({
+    // dv.span("<br>" + page.file.name)
+    // Push the data into the calendarData.entries array calendarData.entries.push({
-        date: page.file.name,     // (required) Format YYYY-MM-DD
+        date: page.생성일.slice(0,10),     // (required) Date in the format YYYY-MM-DD
-        intensity: 90, // (required) the data you want to track, will map color intensities automatically
+        intensity: 12,   // (required) The data you want to track, will map color intensities automatically
-        content: "🏋️",           // (optional) Add text to the date cell
-        color: "orange",          // (optional) Reference from *calendarData.colors*.
+        color: "green",          // (optional) Reference from *calendarData.colors*.
 If no color is supplied; colors[0] is used
-    })
+    });

 }

-renderHeatmapCalendar(this.container, calendarData)
+// Render the heatmap calendar using the populated calendarData renderHeatmapCalendar(this.container, calendarData)

 ```